sheeshKAAN/Viewmodel.js/README.md

 # Viewmodel.js
-It works on userscript source file.
+It is the script file used to adjust the weapon position, it works on userscript source file.
 ## Settings

 ```js